Travertine logo

 A massive pile of white calcium carbonate dwarfs a bulldozer

-The Travertine Process integrates direct air capture (DAC) to remove CO2 from the air and permanently store it in building materials.
-Our precipitated calcium carbonate (PCC) can be used to help decarbonize cement.
+Our process includes direct air capture (DAC) to remove CO2 from the air and permanently store it in building materials.

 HOW IT WORKS